-In terms of $z$ under the identification \mbox{$x=2\sqrt{z}\big/\left(1+\sqrt{z}\right)$}, this terminating solution is the conjugate $\sqrt{z}\mapsto-\sqrt{z}$ of the first one if we adjust a power factor like in (\ref{eq:diha12a}).
-In total, both terminating solutions are representable by 6 terminating and 4 non-terminating $\hpgo21$ sums.
-The remaining 4 Kummer's solutions of the pull-backed equation are non-terminating $\hpgo21$ series at $x=0$.
+When written in terms of $z$ under the identification \mbox{$x=2\sqrt{z}\big/\left(1+\sqrt{z}\right)$}, both terminating solutions are related (up to a power factor) by the conjugation $\sqrt{z}\mapsto-\sqrt{z}$.
+The two different terminating solutions are present on the left-hand side of (\ref{eq:diha12a}).
+Both terminating solutions are representable by 6 terminating and 4 non-terminating $\hpgo21$ sums.
+The remaining 4 Kummer's solutions of the transformed equation are non-terminating $\hpgo21$ series at $x=0$.
 They are related by Euler-Pfaff transformations (\ref{flinear1})--(\ref{flinear3}), and represent the following solution: